scionproto/scion/doc/protocols/authenticator-option.rst

 Absolute time and DRKey selection
 =================================

+This section proposes an implementation method to find out the Security Association from the SPAO metadata information, i.e., to select the DRKey to authenticate the packet.

 Firstly, the receiver entity defines an *acceptance window*.
 An *acceptance window* (aw) is a time range of width *a* around the receiver's current time *T*, i.e.,: